RYFN/jQuery.clickToEdit/README.md

     myPostSuccess = function(element, data){};
     myPostFail = function(element, jqXHR, text, errThrown){};

-Also you can provide a "confirm remove" function, which should return true or false, and is called when a button of type "submit" is clicked in a form with class "remove".
+You can also provide a "confirm remove" function, which should return true or false, and is called when a button of type `submit` is clicked in a form with class `remove`.

     myConfirmRemove = function(element){ return true | false };